 2. The energy efficiency index.
-The Energy Efficiency Index (EEI, in %) is calculated by Topten based on the product's Typical Energy Consumption (TEC)iii and Energy Star's TEC limit value, according to the following equation:
+The Energy Efficiency Index (EEI, in %) is calculated by Topten based on the product's Typical Energy Consumption (TEC)^{vii} and Energy Star's TEC limit value, according to the following equation:

-EEI= TEC\100/TEC limit value.
+EEI= TEC100/TEC limit value.

 The lower a product's EEI, the better is its energy efficiency.
-The majority of the European topten websites have set the EEI value on 75%, or higher, concerning the monochrome laser printers and 60% or higher, concerning the colour printers.
+The majority of the European Topten websites have set the EEI value at 75%, or higher, concerning the monochrome laser printers and 60% or higher, concerning the colour printers.
 The suggestion over the EEI is to be defined within the following limit values.